junxit/us-congress-bills-109/metadata.md

 - 2005-11-16 — Placed on the Union Calendar, Calendar No. 164.
 - 2005-11-16 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-297, Part I.
 - 2005-11-16 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-297, Part I.
+- 2005-12-13 — Considered under suspension of the rules. (consideration: CR H11441-11442)
+- 2005-12-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+125.
+- 2005-12-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2005-12-13 — Mrs. Drake moved to suspend the rules and pass the bill, as amended.
+- 2005-12-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11441-11442)
+- 2005-12-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11441-11442)